-- Broker Negligence: Brokers are hired by their client to watch over and help grow their investments.
+- Broker Negligence: Brokers are hired by their clients to watch over and help grow their investments.
 When brokers slack on their duty, it often results in massive financial losses for their client where the whole firm could even be liable.

 - Failure to Supervise: Brokerage firms are required by law to adequately supervise their brokers to make sure they aren’t manipulating their client’s money for profit.
-When they fail to instate proper supervisory systems, negligence and corruption can occur.
+When they fail to instate proper supervisory systems, negligence, and corruption can occur.

-There are risks associated with investing, but your broker should not their source.
+There are risks associated with investing, but your broker should not be their source.
 If a broker’s misconduct has caused you substantial financial harm, we can help you hold them accountable.